robertbovens/gitops-engine/specs/design-black-box.md

 The difference is very minor.
 I don't think it will affect the user and we can just ignore it.

 - `Feature` Delete Order.
 Flux deletes resources in the reverse order, Argo CD does not.
+- `Feature` Git secretes.
+Fluxes optionally executes `git reveal secret` prior rendering manifests.
+Argo CD does not have such feature.

 ### Hypothesis and assumptions